mosqueiro/live-ai/README.md

 The service will be available at `http://localhost:8080`

-### ⚠️ **MUITO IMPORTANTE: Persistent Volumes**
+### ⚠️ **VERY IMPORTANT: Persistent Volumes**

-**⚠️ ATENÇÃO: Se você não configurar os volumes persistentes, TODOS os seus dados serão perdidos quando o container for reiniciado!**
+**⚠️ WARNING: If you don't configure persistent volumes, ALL your data will be lost when the container is restarted!**

 Application data is saved in the host's `./data` folder, mapped to `/app/data` in the container, ensuring your settings are maintained even after restarts.

-**Por que é crucial:**
+**Why it's crucial:**

-- Sem volumes persistentes, suas configurações do YouTube serão perdidas
+- Without persistent volumes, your YouTube settings will be lost
-- Seus dados de streaming e histórico serão apagados
+- Your streaming data and history will be erased
-- Você precisará reconfigurar tudo novamente a cada reinicialização
+- You'll need to reconfigure everything again after each restart

 ## Downloads